memgraph/docs/docs/tutorials/analyzing-ted-talks.md

       -[:HasTag]->(tag:Tag)<-[:HasTag]-(m)
 WITH *
 ORDER BY tag.name
-RETURN m.title as title, COLLECT(tag.name) as names, COUNT(tag) as tagCount ORDER BY tagCount DESC, title;
+RETURN m.title as title, collect(tag.name) as names, count(tag) as tagCount ORDER BY tagCount DESC, title;
 ```